BioHPC/MegaR/README.md

 Machine learning has been utilized in many applications from biomedical imaging to business analytics.
 Machine learning is stipulated to be a strong method for diagnostics and even for determining therapeutics in future as we move to personalized medicine. megaR provides an unprecedented opportunity to develop machine learning models from metagenomic data available publicly as well as to perform classification of data samples based on the optimal model we developed.

-The description below walks you through the analysis of the WGS of T1D cohort where samples are categorized based on their country of origin using machine learning techniques.
+The description below walks you through the analysis of the WGS of T1D cohort from DIABIMMUNE project (https://pubs.broadinstitute.org/diabimmune) where the goal of this cohort is to compare microbiome in infants who have developed type 1 diabetes (T1D) or serum autoantibodies (markers predicting the onset of T1D) with healthy controls in the same area.

 The general workflow is described in below.

-**Pre-requisites:**
+### Pre-requisites:

 * R version
     * Download R (>3.6.0) version from CRAN.